Jutho/TensorKit.jl/docs/src/man/intro.md

 *   for each object ``V``, an identity morphism ``\mathrm{id}_V:V→V`` such that ``f ∘ \mathrm{id}_W = f = \mathrm{id}_V ∘ f``.

-In our case, i.e. the category `Vect` (or some subcategory thereof), the objects are vector spaces, and the morphisms are linear maps between these vector spaces with "matrix multiplication" as composition.
+In our case, i.e. the category ``\mathbf{Vect}`` (or some subcategory thereof), the objects are vector spaces, and the morphisms are linear maps between these vector spaces with "matrix multiplication" as composition.
 We refer to these morphisms as tensor maps exactly because there is an operation `⊗`, the tensor product, that allows to combine objects into new objects.
-This makes `Vect` into a **monoidal category**, which has
+This makes ``\mathbf{Vect}`` into a **monoidal category**, which has
 *   a binary operation on objects ``⊗: |C| × |C| → |C|``
 *   a binary operation on morphisms, also denoted as ``⊗``, such that ``⊗: hom(W_1,V_1) × hom(W_2,V_2) → hom(W_1 ⊗ W_2, V_1 ⊗ V_2)``